 Loosens the Muscles and Builds Power

-Qigong works with the muscles quite differently than the typical exercises practiced by Westerners.
-Aerobics and vigorous stretching build strength and ﬂexibility; chi gung and other internal exercises build effortless power and looseness.
+Qigong (chi gung) works with the muscles quite differently than the typical exercises practiced by Westerners.
+Aerobics and vigorous stretching build strength and ﬂexibility; qigong and other internal exercises build effortless power and looseness.

 The feeling of strength, of being “pumped up,” obtained in Western exercise is actually due to muscular contraction, that prevents the free ﬂow of chi, even though such exercise may give you the extreme ﬂexibility to be able to do leg splits, for example.

 In the internal arts, the feeling of muscular strength is considered inappropriate; the goal, rather, is a feeling of relaxed power.
 Relaxed power comes when the muscles, rather than ﬁghting and straining to do something, just loosen (open up) and allow the energy to ﬂow through.

 The qigong techniques discussed here—especially the three swings—work to strengthen and balance all the internal organs.
 There are also other techniques to strengthen speciﬁc organs: to help the liver recover from hepatitis, for instance, or the lungs from tuberculosis, or the heart from a heart attack.

 Even without having had a serious illness, almost everyone is born with a weakness in one organ or another, and qigong has precise exercises to address an individual’s speciﬁc problems.

 Most people think that aerobic exercise is necessary to strengthen the heart and lungs.
 While aerobic exercise does accomplish this, so does qigong.
 Slow, deep, regular breathing and energy movement combine to work oxygen deeper into the tissues than regular exercise.